 The legend on the right side of the viewer lists the time series that are selected in the drop-down list, and includes a check box for each time series.
-You can select and clear the check boxes in the legend to control which time series displays in the viewer.
+By selecting and clearing the check boxes in the legend, you can control which time series are displayed in the viewer.

-You can also change the display options, such as the colors used for each time series, or whether values are displayed at points in the chart.
+You can also change display options such as the colors used for each time series, or look at values any point in the chart.

 To select a time series

-Click the Charts tab of the Mining Model Viewer tab, if it is not visible.
+Click the Charts tab of the Mining Model Viewer tab, if it is not already displayed.

-In the check boxes to the right of the chart, clear the boxes to temporarily hide the lines for all series that are based on Amount.
+In the check boxes to the right of the chart, deselect the boxes to temporarily hide the lines for all series that are based on Amount.

-Now, clear the check boxes related to the R750 and R250 bicycles.
+Now, deselect the check boxes related to the R750 and R250 bicycles.

-The chart now contains just the following six series lines, so that can you more easily compare trends for the M200 and T1000 bicycles.
+Now the chart contains just the following 6 series lines, so that can you more easily compare trends for the M200 and T1000 bicycles.

 M200 Europe: Quantity